 Forces.
-Failures are an important mean to reach the learning goal of a startup but they could lead to motivation issues in the team and also others stakeholders like consumers and investors.
+Failures are an important mean to reach the learning goal of a startup but they could lead to demotivation issues in the team and also others stakeholders like consumers and investors.

 Solution.
 Take failures naturally and use them to learn more about the business, the product or the technology.
 Try to understand why others startups failed and how to not make the same mistakes again.
-This point is well explored by Cotterill [Cotterill 2011].
-Sometimes, a radical change of what the company is building is necessary, this is called a pivot by Ries [Ries 2011].
+This point is well explored by Cotterill [2011].
+Sometimes, a radical change of what the company is building is necessary, this is called a pivot by Ries [2011].

 Consequences.
 Having this mindset, your team will be more resilient to failure, recovering faster what it is very important to make the necessary adjustments to keep the business going.
-But careful is advisable: people can get used too much with failures and not trying to learn anything from it.
-They could not do enough changes towards a better fit to the market.
+But precaution is advisable: people can get used too much with failures and not try to learn anymore from them.
+Without learning, not enough changes are made towards a better fit to the market.

 Known Uses.
-Ries [Ries 2011] tells the story about his company IMVU.
+Ries [2011] tells the story about his company IMVU.
 In the beginning, they created a product to handle several instant messages networks in only one software.
 After releasing it and not getting the expected number of users, they performed an experiment and realized that this was not what the users wanted.
 Users, actually, liked to have several instant messages software to split their social relations.
 This, definitely, was a failure.
 But this showed more insights about their target users and helped them to come up with their final product: a kind of game that emulates a parallel world where users control their own characters.

 Related patterns.
-Failures are inherent when using Early Validations and when using Be agile it is easier to change directions needed to handle these failures.
+Failures are inherent when using Early Validations and when using Practice agility it is easier to change directions needed to handle these failures.
 It is a way to Incorporate feedback and learning.